 On Friday, March 11, witness the New England premiere of Director’s Choice Award winner Older Than Ireland.
 This landmark documentary delves into the story of a hundred years of a life as seen through the eyes of 30 Irish centenarians.
 Director Alex Fegan and Producer Garry Walsh will be on site for the screening.
-Fegan makes his second appearance at the festival having screened The Irish Pub two years previous.
 Director Andrew Kavanagh will appear at the screening of his short film and true story City of Roses, this years Director’s Choice Short Film Award.
 Irish Consul General Fionnuala Quinlan opens the evening’s events.

 Saturday, March 12 showcases a screening of laboriously created Global Vision Documentary awardee Unbreakable: The Mark Pollock Story.
 Created over the course of six years, the remarkable film tells the deeply personal story of a couple rebuilding their lives after a traumatic accident.
 The film challenges and highlights global issues through a uniquely Irish perspective.
 Director Ross Whitaker makes an appearance at the screening, followed by a talk back.
 Throughout the remainder of the weekend, popular short film screenings are held featuring contemporary Irish talent.

-Special guests include well-known Irish comedian and actor Pat Shortt, on site for screenings of his film work including the feature Garage by 2016 Oscar®-nominated director Lenny Abrahamson and comedic short film Space Man Three, Pat will be offering some behind the scenes commentary on both films as well as the usual dose of Shortt humor.
-You never know who will turn up on the night!
-Later Saturday night, Simon Fitzmaurice’s life affirming coming-of-age road movie My Name is Emily makes its U.S. premiere starring Harry Potter’s Evanna Lynch.
+Special guests include well-known Irish comedian and actor Pat Shortt, on site for a retrospective of his film work including the feature Garage by 2016 Oscar®-nominated director Lenny Abrahamson and comedic short film Space Man Three, offering some behind the scenes commentary on both films.
+On Saturday night, Simon Fitzmaurice’s life affirming coming-of-age road movie My Name is Emily makes its U.S. premiere starring Harry Potter’s Evanna Lynch.